kinming92/movie-website-rest-api/Readme.md

 # Summary
-This project serves as the backend to handle HTTP request and response for the movie CRUD webiste.
+This project serves as the backend to handle HTTP request and response for the movie collection webiste.

 # Movie Database Endpoint Documentation
 | Url | Endpoint Description | HTTP method | Expected Body Request | Expected Response |